Pierre-Monier/react-prog-img/README.md

 # ProgImg

 React component to do **progressive image** loading.
 It can handle **lazy loading** too (IntersectionObserver) and **auto detect** the image size.
-*I'm currently just a student and I did this module to learn stuff, if you want a more professional module for lazy loading and do progressive image loading you can check [React Lazy Load Image Component!](https://github.com/Aljullu/react-lazy-load-image-component/blob/master/README.md)*
+*I'm currently just a student and I did this module to learn stuff, if you want a more professional module for lazy loading and progressive image loading you can check [React Lazy Load Image Component!](https://github.com/Aljullu/react-lazy-load-image-component/blob/master/README.md)*
 ### Features

 * Progressive image loading using css effect